 As a backup, pack your aeropress (and make sure you hotel has a kettle)!

-Forget about all the mass produced Bud and the like, America brews some damn fine beer and lots of it all over the country.
+What America lacks in coffee it more than makes up for in beer!
+Forget about all the mass produced Bud and the like, there is some damn fine beer and lots of it all over the country.
 The Yardhouse, near the Linq, is the place to go.
 Your challenge is to sample every beer they have.
 There are alot on tap, over a hundred at the last count.
 If you run out, they also have bottles and cider.

 The food is pretty good too (and plentiful).

 Despite rumours to the contrary, sleep is an option.
 In fact, at RedBear, we recommend it.
-You won’t want to miss the amazing content, so sleeping through sessions is not an option.
+You won’t want to miss the amazing content (we particularly look forward to the more interactive chalk talks), so sleeping through sessions is not an option.
 A power nap during the day can do wonders and hopefully you’ve chosen some accommodation that offers a comfy bed and some privacy.
-That dormitory room in the backpackers might have seemed like a good idea when you paid for it in advance but by Thursday night, it might not be looking so rosy.
+That dormitory room in the backpackers might have seemed like a good deal when you paid for it in advance but by Thursday night, it might not be looking so rosy.
 Maybe you thought that you were 20 again?

 Getting around at re:Invent

 Las Vegas is often referred to as the Copenhagen of North America, an epicentre of cycling.
 The bike share scheme is free and everywhere.
 Unfortunately, those last two sentences may have not been true.
-The reality is that riding a bike on the strip is only reserved for the mad or the brave.
-Do not ride a bike on the strip.
-Car share is your friend.
-AWS offer shuttle buses but do you think you can make the transition time between sessions along with every other attendee?
-Go Uber or Lyft.
-It’s cheap and quick.
-You can walk – see above – but nobody does that in Vegas.
+The reality is that riding a bike on the strip is only reserved for the mad or the brave (not even the drunk try this).
+Do not ride a bike on the strip or anywhere downtown in Vegas!

 It’s a desert

 Our first few times to re:Invent, in early October, it was t-shirt, short sleeves, everything you expect of a city in a desert.
-Three years ago re:Invent moved to the end of November.
+Six years ago re:Invent moved to the end of November.
 We stepped off the plane.
-It was 5C plus the wind chill, a typical Melbourne day, you might say (except we waited 5 minutes and it didn’t change – odd).
+It was 5C plus the wind chill, a typical Melbourne day, you might say (except we waited 5 minutes and it didn’t change.
+Odd).
 The first thing we did was go to the mall to buy jackets and jumpers and warm clothes.
 Don’t make our mistake, take warm clothes, because maybe, just maybe, it won’t be t-shirt weather again.

 A bit of distractions in the form of a stage sh… no, scratch that.
 No one goes to Vegas to see one of the shows.
 Seriously don’t go to a show.
 No.